-- Cost is $20 per vehicle, which is totally worth it considering what you get once you arrive
+- Cost is $20 per vehicle ($10 on Wednesdays), which is totally worth it considering what you get once you arrive

 Visit the pumpkin patch for FREE.
 You can also explore a variety of corn mazes (for a fee).
 The Lake Catherine Labyrinth is for the more adventurous crowd.
 During the evening, the maze transforms into a haunted trail (not appropriate for children under 8).